Weighted Enrichment Analysis Tool (WEAT) is a tool for weighted gene function and pathway analysis.

 All the text with blue color can be clicked for an external link.

-the result by clicking the button on the top right of the table.
-After selecting the plot options, click Plot
+For the WEAT Result table, you can also visualize the result by clicking the button on the top right of the table.
+After selecting the plot options, click Plot to see the result and you can also download the vector figure in SVG format by clicking the photo button on the top right of the figure.

 Figure 5.
 Visualize page.